Sadrpour/UdacityProjects2/Code/P5-MPC/README.md

 **N and dt (forecasting horizon)**
 I tried the following combinations

-N = 10, dt = 0.1,  details =  the vehicle finishes the track without any major problem N = 20, dt = 0.1,  details =  failed.
-In a sharp turn i think the optimization did not manage to converge due to high number of decision varibales
+N = 10, dt = 0.1,  details =  the vehicle finishes the track without any major problem<br />
+N = 20, dt = 0.1,  details =  failed.
+In a sharp turn i think the optimization did not manage to converge due to high number of decision varibales<br />
-N = 5,  dt = 0.01, details =  the vehicle finishes the track without any major problem N = 10, dt = 0.01, details =  failed.
-I believe again the solver was not able to converge into a reasonable trajectory due to large number of decision variables
+N = 5,  dt = 0.01, details =  the vehicle finishes the track without any major problem<br />
+N = 10, dt = 0.01, details =  failed.
+I believe again the solver was not able to converge into a reasonable trajectory due to large number of decision variables<br />
 N = 10, dt = 0.5,  details =  failed.
-I fitted green trajectory was very off the reference trajectory.
+I fitted green trajectory was very off the reference trajectory. <br />

 **Optimization coeficients**